dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Usually, PageFormatOperations are redo-only.

-In SimpleDBM, the page format operations are handled when a container is created or expanded.
+In SimpleDBM_, the page format operations are handled when a container is created or expanded.

 MultiPageRedo